-183. Envato Market – With over 32,000 premium themes and over 20,000 premium plugins, Envato Market is the largest marketplace for quality, premium WordPress plugins and themes.
-If you require a well-coded, professional theme or a highly functional, advanced plugin – Envato Market is the place to go.
+185. Envato Market – With over 32,000 premium themes and over 20,000 premium plugins, Envato Market is the largest marketplace for quality, premium WordPress plugins and themes.
+If you require a well-coded, professional theme or a highly functional, advanced plugin, Envato Market is the place to go.

-187. iThemes Security – iThemes Security (also known as Better WP Security) is an impressive security plugin designed to stop automated attacks, malware and hackers.
-Although the basic version is completely free, it might be worthwhile getting a premium pack that offers two-factor authentication, WordPress security keys, Google reCAPTCHA, import/export feature and many more.
+189. iThemes Security – iThemes Security (also known as Better WP Security) is an impressive security plugin designed to stop automated attacks, malware and hackers.
+Although the basic version is completely free, it might be worthwhile getting a premium pack that offers two-factor authentication, WordPress security keys, Google reCAPTCHA, import/export feature and so much more.

 Best WordPress themes for bloggers